pdmeyer/M4LLib/docs/gpt-training-guide.md

 # M4LLib GPT Training Guide

 This guide provides all the information needed to train a GPT (like ChatGPT) on the M4LLib library to help users find the right functions for their use cases.
+You would use this MD file as the context for the GPT.

 ## Purpose